Coded Information Retrieval for Block-Structured DNA-Based Data Storage

-Since improving $E_1$ generally comes at the cost of $E_2$, comparing two codes requires care.
-We say that a code $G'$ \emph{dominates} a code $G$ if
+Since improving $E_1$ generally comes at the cost of $E_2$, comparing two generator matrices requires care.
+We say that a generator matrix $G'$ \emph{dominates} $G$ if

 with strict inequality for at least one $i$.
-A code that is not dominated by any other code is called \emph{Pareto-optimal}.
-Under this criterion, comparing two codes that each favor a different file --- one achieving lower $E_1$ and the other lower $E_2$ --- admits no clear winner, and both may be Pareto-optimal. \begin{example} Consider an asymmetric partition with $k=4$, $s_1=1$, $s_2=3$, and $n=8$, providing $n - k = 4$ redundant strands.
+A operating point that is not dominated by any other operating point is called \emph{Pareto-optimal}.
+Under this criterion, comparing two generator matrices that each favor a different file --- one achieving lower $E_1$ and the other lower $E_2$ --- admits no clear winner, and both may be Pareto-optimal. \begin{example} Consider an asymmetric partition with $k=4$, $s_1=1$, $s_2=3$, and $n=8$, providing $n - k = 4$ redundant symbols.
 Evaluating~\eqref{eq:local_mds} over all valid integer allocations $n_1 + n_2 = 8$ yields five operating points: \begin{itemize} \item \textbf{Case A:} $n_1=1$ and $n_2=7$.
 By \eqref{eq:local_mds}, $E_1 = 8/1=8$, and

 \item \textbf{Case B:} $n_1=2$ and $n_2=6$.
 By \eqref{eq:local_mds}, $E_1 = 8/2=4$, and

 \item \textbf{Case C:} $n_1=3$ and $n_2=5$.
 By \eqref{eq:local_mds}, $E_1 = 8/3 \approx 2.67$, and

 \item \textbf{Case D:} $n_1=4$ and $n_2=4$.
 By \eqref{eq:local_mds}, $E_1 = 8/4=2$, and